Kelly Clarkson Talks Being a Superstar Mom at the 2017 AMAs: ''It's a Balancing Act''

 Before opening the 2017 AMAs with Pink, Kelly Clarkson stopped by E!
-News to talk about her big night of music, which consists of two not-to-be missed performances during the award show.
+News to talk about her big night of music, which consists of two not-to-be missed performances during the fun-filled award show at Los Angeles' Microsoft Theater.

 Talking to E!
-News' Jason Kennedy and Sibley Scoles, the chart-topping songstress admitted she was "very excited" about opening the show with Pink.
+News' Jason Kennedy and Sibley Scoles, the chart-topping songstress admitted she was "very excited" about opening the show with Pink for the performers' first-ever collaboration.

-The big-voiced singer, who brought her 3-year-old River Rose and husband Brandon Blackstock's 16-year-old daughter Savannah, also talked about how she manages to promote her new album Meaning of Life and be a mom to her two kids, as well as her husband's older children.
+The big-voiced singer, who brought along her 3-year-old River Rose and husband Brandon Blackstock's 16-year-old daughter Savannah, also talked about how she manages to promote her new album Meaning of Life and be a mom to her two kids, as well as her husband's older children.

-The "Since You've Been Gone" singer admitted it is hard doing it all while being a mom, "I think it's any working mom, any working parent's struggle.
+The "Since You've Been Gone" singer admitted it's hard doing it all while being a mom.
+She confessed, "I think it's any working mom, any working parent's struggle.
 It's a balancing act.
 We do our best."

-She joked, "I am sure they will end up in therapy."
+The 35-year-old joked, "I am sure they will end up in therapy."

 Neilson Barnard/Getty Images

-The entertainer also talked about about her upcoming gig being a coach on the next season of NBC's The Voice.
+The first-ever American Idol winner also talked about about her upcoming gig being a coach on the next season of NBC's The Voice.

 She gushed, "I like that I get to be a coach and not a judge.
 'Cause I am not good at judging.
 But I am really good at coaching and feeling like I have been them."